-Sometimes, when writing thank you notes, mistakes are a reason to stat over.
+Sometimes, when writing thank-you notes, mistakes are a reason to start over.
 Here is why I choose not to start over:

-- I know my boss well enough that I didn’t feel the need to start over to make the note prefect.
+- I know my boss well enough that I didn’t feel the need to start over to make the note perfect.

 - I didn’t want to waste the card.